11 minute read time

 30 characters isn’t a lot of space, so be sure to write a concise, compelling subject line that will intrigue your audience enough to open the email.

-The preheader is the short summary text that follows the subject line when an email is viewed in the inbox.
+The preheader is the summary that follows the subject line when viewing an email from the inbox.

-Pre-header text is a critical component your subscribers consider to decide whether or not they open your campaign and engage with your content.
-This is a valuable opportunity to “sell” why your subscriber should actually open and read your email.
+The pre-header text is a critical component your subscribers consider when deciding whether or not they open your campaign and engage with your content.
+This text is a valuable opportunity to “sell” why your subscriber should open and read your email.

-The first step is to understand exactly how much space you have to work with.
-According to research by our friends at Litmus, the following devices will display varying amounts of your preheader text:
+The first step is to understand exactly how much space you have available.
+According to research by Litmus, the following devices will display varying amounts of your preheader text:

 |Device Name||Number of Characters Displayed|